cthoyt/cthoyt.github.io/_posts/2021-07-26-tales-from-the-auslaenderamt.md

 Last time I ended up on the phone line with the City Hall instead of the Ausländeramt, they weren't very sympathetic to my cause, and also realized that they could effectively speak in their fastest and most ornamented German such that I couldn't understand them anymore.
-Luckily, my German friend offered to help me with the shuffle and we got on the phone with the City Hall.
-They were helpful this time, but what happened next was just beyond words.
+Luckily, my German friend offered to help me this time with the shuffle and we got on the phone with the City Hall.
+They were surprisingly helpful this time, but what happened next was a total farce:

 1. We talked to the nice lady at the city hall.
 She figured out what the office number for my case worker was (this is very secret information) and shared it with us so we could call directly.